Are you or your company interested in offering an internship for a Hiram student? Click here

-- It is the only one of its kind in the country, serving both the college and extended communities.
+- it is the only one of its kind in the country, with a clear focus on serving both baccalaureate (pre-health professions) students and extended communities.

-- It is home of The Literature and Medicine Book Series published by Kent State University Press.
+- it was the birthplace of The Literature and Medicine Book Series published by Kent State University Press.

 The Center also presents numerous projects and functions:

-- A summer symposium that brings together healthcare professionals, humanities scholars, creative artists, and educators in a dynamic learning community.
+- a biennial summer symposium that brings together health care professionals, humanities scholars, creative artists and educators in a dynamic learning community.

-- Visiting scholars who serve both as faculty and presenters to the entire Hiram community.
+- visiting scholars and artists who serve both as faculty and presenters to the entire Hiram community.

 - To be the thought leader in medical humanities